 An attractive working environment enables BLKB to create the conditions required for a forward-looking, motivating and performance-driven work culture.
 Among other things, that includes a compensation system based on fairness and stability.
-Information on compensation, shareholdings and loans is explained in the "Compensation report" from page 54 onwards.
+Information on compensation, shareholdings and loans is explained in the "Parent Bank Annual Report 2022" on page 54 onwards.